 Abstract

 Although the seeds of various Orchidaceae members can be readily germinated on sterile nutrient media, numerous species exhibit complete asymbiotic germination failure.
 Also, while seed morphology in orchids has been previously linked to dispersal, associations with germinability have not been widely explored.
 We compiled seed morphometric and germination data for 203 orchid species globally, drawing from international literature and our lab's unpublished findings.
-Based on (a) final germination percentage and (b) pre-treatment duration, two distinct germination behaviour groups emerged - termed compliant and defiant, respectively.
+Based on (a) final germination percentage and (b) pre-treatment duration, two distinct groups of asymbiotic germination behaviour emerged - termed compliant and defiant, respectively.
 Additionally, a statistically significant relationship between germinability and the embryo length to seed length ratio (E:S) was observed.
 E:S values tended to be lower in species with defiant germination and higher in those with compliant germination.
 We further correlated seed morphometric and germination data with phylogenetically and ecologically significant parameters (subfamily, growth form, mycoheterotrophy level, climatic zone and habitat shadiness).
 Notably, lower E:S values and defiant germination predominate in orchids of shaded habitats, while compliant germination is more prevalent in open habitats.
-Lastly, building on the mycoheterotrophy continuum, we propose that the reduction in embryo size (as a proportion of the entire seed length) is linked to the adaptation of various orchid lineages to shaded habitats and their increased reliance on fungal symbiosis.
+Lastly, taking the mycoheterotrophy continuum into consideration, we propose that the reduction of the E:S ratio is linked to the adaptation of various orchid lineages to shaded habitats through both an increased dispersal ability and their greater reliance on fungal symbiosis.

 Introduction

 Orchidaceae is one of the most diverse flowering plant families globally, boasting approximately 750 genera and an estimated 26,470 to 28,237 species (Christenhusz et al., 2017; Govaerts et al., 2017).
-Evolutionarily, it stands as one of the oldest angiosperm families (Givnish et al., 2015).
+Evolutionarily, it stands as one old angiosperm family with its appearance estimated around 100-120 mya (Givnish et al., 2015).
 Orchids can be found on almost every continent, with the exception of the poles, and Sahara and Great Victoria deserts (Christenhusz et al., 2017).
 The orchid family is classified into five subfamilies, with Epidendroideae and Orchidoideae being the largest, comprising 21,100 and 4,965 species, respectively.
 Vanilloideae, Cypripedioideae, and Apostasioideae are represented by 245, 169, and just 14 species, respectively (Christenhusz et al., 2017).

 Orchids have captured the interest of scientists and plant enthusiasts for over four centuries, owing to their vast variety in flower morphology and unique life history, such as deceptive pollination and mandatory symbiosis with a fungus for germination under natural conditions (Arditti, 1984; Micheneau et al., 2009; Schiff, 2017).